Categories: General Tips

-How do I choose a mobile wallet?
+How do I choose a digital wallet?

 In most cases, a mobile wallet app is integrated right into the device you already have, like iPhones equipped with Apple Pay,.
 Boom!
 You’re ready to go.
 Depending on your financial institution, you can choose other mobile wallets to download, too.
 Some retailers even have their own mobile wallets; for example you can use the Starbucks mobile wallet at Starbucks.

 Why would I want to use a digital wallet?

 The biggest factor here is convenience!
 With a mobile wallet, your transactions will be touchless and you won’t have to fumble to pull the right debit or credit card from your wallet while in line at the grocery store.
 Plus, you don’t have to carry a hefty wallet every time you leave the house.
 You’ll never have to worry about misplacing your card again.
 And it makes transactions a lot quicker, especially since you don’t have to count out change. .

 Should I be worried about security issues?

 Many people have security concerns about using a mobile wallet, but the security is actually very tight.
 Mobile wallets are encrypted, plus your device has a passcode and you need to enter a separate passcode or use your fingerprint ID to unlock the mobile wallet itself.
 If you’re extra concerned, we’d recommend installing a find my phone app so you can locate your phone if you lose it and wipe the data remotely.

 Is there anything else I should know?